You are here

-Fact: Eating disorders are a mental illness and actually have very little to do with food, eating, or appearance.
+Fact: Eating disorders are a mental illness and at their core actually have very little to do with food, eating, or appearance.
 Those are merely symptoms of the disorder and how a person’s distress is manifested, but the root of the problem is often much deeper.

 Myth: All teenaged girls worry about their weight.
 Fasting and dieting is a pretty normal phase for them.

-Fact: While many young people (male and female) worry about their weight and body shape, it is not “typical” or healthy for a growing person to engage in extreme dieting or fasting in order to lose weight.
-On top of that, eating disorders are not diets and involve symptoms beyond their food intake.
+Fact: While many young people (of any gender) worry about their weight and body shape, it is not “typical” or healthy for a growing person to engage in extreme dieting or fasting in order to lose weight.
+On top of that, eating disorders are not diets and involve symptoms beyond food intake.
 They are mental illnesses that need to be taken seriously.

 Myth: Purging always means self-induced vomiting.